DamRsn/NeuralNote/README.md

 ## Roadmap

 - Improve stability
-- Save plugin internal state properly, so it can be loaded back when reentering a session
+- Save plugin internal state properly, so it can be loaded back when reentering a session.
+Make parameters visible to the DAW.
 - Add tooltips
 - Make internal synth support pitch bends
 - Send MIDI out of the plugin to be routed to another instrument